-Thy grace is an unbounded sea, Where tides of mercy ever roll, In endless plenty rich and free, For every needy, thirsty soul.
+Thy grace is an unbounded sea, Where titles of mercy ever roll, In endless plenty rich and free, For every needy, thirsty soul.

-"Thy way is in the sea," to guide Thy servants, who count all things To bear the gospel o'er the tide, [loss, In heathen lands to raise the cross.
+"Thy way is in the set," to guide Thy servants, who count all things To hear the gospei o'er the tide, [loss, In heathen lands to raise the cross

-Thy way is in the raging sea, Where nations rise, and empires fall, Tho' kings and emperors own not thee, } Thou art the sovereign Lord of all.
+The way is in the raging sea,

+Where nations rise, and empires f.ll,

+The kings and emperors own not thee,

+Thou art the sovereign Lord of all

 Christian Voyager.
-L. M.
+L. M. The Christian voyager strikes the rock

-The Christian voyager strikes the rock That lies conceal'd beneath the wave: Yet safely he survives the shock, For Jesus ready stands to save.
-His destined land he sometimes sees.
-And thinks his toils will soon be o'er.
-Expects a gentle balmy breeze Will wast him quickly to the shore.
-But hark!-the midnight tempest roars!
-He seems forsaken, and alone: But Jesus, whom he then implores, Unseen preserves and leads him on.
-Though fear his heart should ovewhelm, He'll reach the port to which he's bound,
+That lies conceal'd beneath the wave;

+Yet safely he survives the shock,

+For Jesus ready stands to save.

+His destined land he sometimes sees,

+And thinks his toils will soon be o'er,

+Expects a gentle balmy breeze

+Will waft him quickly to the shore

+But hark!-the midnight tempest roats

+He seems forsaken, and alone:

+But Jesus, whom he then implores,

+Unseen preser es and leads him on.

+Though fear his heart should ovewhelm,

+He li reach the port to which he's bound,

 For Jesus holds and guides the helm,

 And soon the haven will be found.